PhuocHoangMinhNguyen/ReamotApp/README.md

 # Reamot

 Reamot is a system, which will be developed with the aim to allow both doctors and pharmacists to monitor the medication adherence of their patients.

-In order for the system to work, it will be compromised of a mobile app (compatible with both iOS and Android) for patients to not only be reminded to take their medication but to also log in when they take it, as well as a webpage for doctors and pharmacists to gain access to their patient's habits and adherence to their advice.
+Reamot is compromised of a mobile app (compatible with both iOS and Android) for patients to not only be reminded to take their medication but to also log in when they take it, as well as a webpage for doctors and pharmacists to gain access to their patient's habits and adherence to their advice.

 ## Android manual Installation